rahulrajesh23/memorAIze/README.md

-# Transcript AI
+# MemorAIze

 ## Overview

-Transcript AI is designed to process documents and extract facts relevant to a user-submitted question.
+MemorAIze is designed to process documents and extract facts relevant to a user-submitted question.
 It employs advanced document processing techniques to maintain the accuracy and relevance of the facts over a series of documents, giving users only the most most succinct answer in a predictable format.

 The next section goes over the Design Decisions and Limitations.
 This is followed by the Application Structure and finally, the Setup Instructions